gamba-dev/gamba_classic/docs/overview.rst

 	:width: 60%

-To make this possible, analyses using gamba revolve around the idea of a **measures table**, that is, a dataframe, or table, in a particular format.
+To make this possible, analyses using gamba revolve around the idea of a **measures table**, that is, a dataframe, in a particular format.
-This format has an identifier column (player_id), a collection of behavioural measures columns for each of those players, and (optionally) one or more labelling columns describing each player's membership to a given category or cluster;
+This format needs an identifier column (player_id), a collection of behavioural measures columns for each of those players, and (optionally) one or more labelling columns describing each player's membership to a given category or cluster;

 .. figure:: images/measures_table.*